 You may have chosen to place your wine cellar in a corner tucked away in your house, or maybe you wanted to display it in the living room for guests to see.
 Although the room design may have been more about how the room looked, the design also affects your wine’s exposure to heat.
 If any of the walls are exterior walls to the house or exposed to the sun, the weather outside could influence the overall temperature of the wine room when a unit is not cooling it.
 Sometimes this can even be strong enough to change the temperature of the bottles along these walls.
 However, if your wine is in a basement cellar with walls surround by dirt, the temperature of the soil will vary less.
 That factor will slow down the warming process of the room.

 You also need to consider the effect weather will have on areas that light the house.
 If you live in a typically hot, sunny area (like inland Fort Lauderdale), you will want to avoid windows that cast direct sunlight or reflections of sunlight into the cellar.
 Reflections of sunlight can become more of a concern when you live near bodies of water or other reflective surfaces such as snow.
 The light can shine directly onto certain bottles and heat them faster than other wines in your cellar.
-As well, light will speed up the process of warming a wine room when the cooling system fails and can shine directly onto certain bottles.
+As well, the light will speed up the process of warming a wine room when the cooling system fails and can shine directly onto certain bottles.
 However, if your area tends to host overcast weather, this may be of less concern for you.

 Temperature Swings and the House’s Temperature

 One of the biggest ways heat causes wine to go bad quickly is with a swing in temperature.
 A stable temperature in a wine cellar is the best factor for protecting your wine from heat.
 Well—of course, a stable temperature is what you aimed for!
 That is why you invested in a cooling unit.
-But when a cooling unit fails how long the room will remain stable affects the wine.
+But when a cooling unit fails how long the room will remain stable effects the wine.
 If the room experienced sudden swings in temperature, the owner would want to consider better insulation for their cellar to accommodate these changes.
 The insulation and temperature swing could change your wine’s life from being fine for a few days without the cooling unit to needing to fix it immediately.

 One of the biggest factors of how heat affects your wine is the degree of change in the temperature over time.
 A stable temperature in a wine cellar is ideal—which is what you aim to maintain by investing in a cooling unit.
 However, how quickly the room deviates from that stable temperature if that unit fails determines how quickly you need to react.
-Dramatic temperature swings may not last for long periods of time, but can affect your wine more suddenly then a slow, gradual rise in temperature over the course of weeks.
+Dramatic temperature swings may not last for long periods of time but can affect your wine more suddenly than a slow, gradual rise in temperature over the course of weeks.

 If the wine room experiences sudden changes or dramatic swings in temperature, the owner would want to consider better insulation in the walls.
 This insulation will help the cellar temperature to remain stable against the severe temperature changes, and therefore better protect your wine’s life.
 Temperature swings could change the time frame for spoiled wine from a few days to a few hours—and therefore affect how quickly you need to get your cooling unit repaired.

 An excellent example of this is a wine room on Balboa Island in Florida.
-The water around the island helps keep the temperatures stable year-long, and so there are rarely huge temperature swings.
-That means the house generally will remain a certain temperature—particularly with air conditioning in place.
+The water around the island helps keep the temperatures stable year-long, so there are rarely huge temperature swings.
+That means the house generally will remain at a certain temperature—particularly with air conditioning in place.
 However, a home in inland-Fort Lauderdale might experience a dramatic temperature increase from one day to the next.
 The home’s temperature may change because of this, which in turn affects the temperature of the wine room.
 That means the wine itself will rise more quickly in temperature and therefore cause it to go bad days-weeks sooner than the wine on Balboa Island.